 1 dead, dozens hurt as tornadoes hit Texas and Oklahoma

-POWDERLY, Texas (AP) — Tornadoes ripped through parts of Texas and Oklahoma on Friday, flattening homes, a church and toppling trees, with local officials in one Texas county reporting at least two dozen people injured.
+POWDERLY, Texas (AP) — Tornadoes tore through parts of Texas and Oklahoma on Friday, killing at least one person, injuring two dozens others and leaving dozens of homes and buildings in ruins.

+Tornadoes hit hard in McCurtain County, Oklahoma, in the southeastern corner of the state.
+Cody McDaniel, the county’s emergency manager, confirmed one death although he didn’t immediately provide details.

+The small town of Idabel saw a church, medical center and a school torn apart.

-Oklahoma Gov. Kevin Stitt said search and rescue teams as well as generators were being sent to the Idabel area in McCurtain County, which state emergency officials said was the hardest-hit by the storms.
+Gov. Kevin Stitt said search-and-rescue teams and generators were being sent to the Idabel area.

-The National Weather Service had issued multiple tornado warnings on Friday stretching from the Dallas-Fort Worth area into Oklahoma.
-The storm system was then headed toward Arkansas and Louisiana.

-In Texas, one community hit hard was Powderly, about 45 miles (72 kilometers) west of Idabel and about 120 miles (193 kilometers) northeast of Dallas.
+In Texas, authorities in Lamar County said at least 50 homes were damaged or destroyed and 10 people were treated at one hospital, including two with critical injuries.
+No deaths were immediately reported.

-Lamar County Judge Brandon Bell — the highest elected official in the county that includes Powderly — declared a disaster in the area, a step in getting federal assistance and funding.
-Bell’s declaration said at least two dozen people were injured across the county in what he said was a confirmed tornado.
+Judge Brandon Bell, the county’s highest elected official, declared a disaster in the area, a step in getting federal assistance and funding.
+Bell’s declaration said at least two dozen people were injured across the county.

-The Lamar County Sheriff’s Office and Emergency Management said in a news release that 10 injured people had been treated at an area hospital, and two of those people had critical injuries.
-It said at the time the news release was issued there had been no deaths reported.
+One community hit hard was Powderly, about 45 miles (72 kilometers) west of Idabel and about 120 miles (193 kilometers) northeast of Dallas.
+Both Powderly and Idabel are near the Texas-Oklahoma border.

-The Sheriff’s Office said the tornado touched down shortly after 4 p.m. and traveled north-northeast through the communities of Hopewell, Caviness, Beaver Creek and Powderly.
-It said about 50 homes had been damaged or destroyed.
+The Lamar County Sheriff’s Office and Emergency Management said the tornado touched down shortly after 4 p.m. and traveled north-northeast through the communities of Hopewell, Caviness, Beaver Creek and Powderly.

 Randi Johnson, chief of the Powderly Volunteer Fire Department, told The Paris News newspaper that she wasn’t aware anyone had been killed but knew of injuries.